Best Buttermilk Breakfast Cake With Fresh Berries

 Video: Buttermilk Berry Breakfast Cake Recipe

-Certainly, you can just add one type of berry.
+- Different berries: Certainly, you can just add one type of berry.
 If you do, we suggest blueberries because of the rich delicious flavor that goes out of the cake when the blueberries are baked.
 But if you have some extra berries lying around, definitely make it the very-berry by adding raspberries, strawberries and blackberries.
 YUM!
-At this point we haven’t tried making the breakfast cake with frozen berries.
-The fresh berries have been so good in our local stores lately so it has been the best way to go.
-However if you try the berry breakfast cake with the frozen berries, we’d love to hear how it comes out.

 Very Berry Buttermilk Breakfast Cake